 Childbirth injuries can be caused because of malpractice or negligence during the time that the mother was undergoing prenatal care.
 Mostly, this occurs when the doctor or OB doesn’t recognize or ignores dangerous situations including preeclampsia, ectopic pregnancy, diseases that could be passed on to the unborn child, and problems that could result in birth defects.

 Childbirth injuries may also occur during the birthing.
 Mistakes or oversights made by doctors, nurses, and even nursing assistants can cause serious or deadly consequences for the mother or the baby.
 The most common childbirth injuries result when signs of fetal distress are ignored, the umbilical cord becomes tangled, the baby is large, inappropriate use of forceps or vacuum, and ignoring signs of placental abruption.
-While this isn’t a complete list, these situations can cause permanent damage to the baby, including the hypoxia to the brain or other organs.
+While this isn’t a complete list, these situations can cause permanent damage to the baby, including hypoxia to the brain or other organs.
 This can lead to permanent brain damage and developmental delays.
 Birth injuries can cost a family in excess of a million dollars depending on the severity of the condition and the various treatments the baby may need over the course of their life.

 Medication errors can happen in hospitals, nursing homes, assisted living facilities when the prescription is made by the doctor, or because of a mistake made by the pharmacist.
 Most often, medication errors happen to people who are over the age of 60.
 Dosage errors are common as well as filling or administering the wrong medication.
 Medication errors can be deadly.

-Although most surgical errors are not life-threatening, they can still result in the need for an additional surgery, pain, and nerve damage.
+Although most surgical errors are not life-threatening, they can still result in the need for additional surgery, pain, and nerve damage.
 Serious surgical errors can result in death.
 Surgical errors are often preventable with proper communication between the medical professionals involved.

 Errors with Anesthesia